pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 title: 'Your "GDPR compliant" analytics is probably violating GDPR'
 description: "Let's clear up some misconceptions surrounding EU privacy laws and look at why your privacy-friendly analytics is probably violating them."
 date: "2023-05-09"
-tldr: "Counting unique visitors from Europe is nearly impossible with the current legislation."
+tldr: "Unique identifiers are considered personal data, and you are still required to have a privacy policy even when using these analytics tool."
 ---

 For the past few days, I've been working on my next open source project: a dead-simple, self-host analytics library (don't worry, this blog post isn't for promoting it).
 I just want something simple and lightweight for my blogs and library docs that doesn't require those annoying banners.
 Daily views, countries, OS/device - that's pretty much all I need.
 The one metric I considered adding but hadn't was unique visitors; I wasn't really sure how to make it GDPR compliant.
 No worries, let me just ask Google... and that led me down a rabbit hole of EU law.

 Here's a short summary of what I found after reading tons of legal documents.
-This is more a "what _not_ to do" article than a "what you should do" one.
-Specifically, it won't explain how you should write your privacy policy and get consent - that's for another time.

-I also looked through how other analytics provider were counting visitors - a lot of them, at best, are misunderstanding the law, and at worst, violating GDPR.
+I also looked through how other analytics provider were counting visitors - a lot of them, at best, are misunderstanding the law, and at worst, possibly violating GDPR.
 This was especially the case for those that claim that they were GDPR complaint and don't use cookies.
 And yes, that includes Plausible, Vercel Web Analytics, Umami, Matomo, PostHog, and Fathom.
 I also assume many people don't really understand GDPR either.
 Did you know that GDPR isn't about cookies, and in fact, by itself, you're allowed to set cookies without user consent?

 It should be obvious but **I'm not a lawyer, and this is not legal advice.** Please consider this as more of an opinion piece in a newspaper.
 However, you may want to reconsider if you're using such services.